Managing Complexity in Diverse Organizations

 MCDO is a free online professional training for master’s students enrolled at USC Annenberg beginning in Fall 2022.
 Upon completion, learners will receive a USC Annenberg Certificate of Completion and will have met graduation requirements.

-The 8-week certificate program is offered from September 19 through November 11, 2022.
-You will be able to select from six weekly section options offered Monday through Thursday evenings.
+The 8-week certificate program is offered each semester.
+You will be able to select from multiple weekly section options offered Monday through Friday.
 Each section is capped at 25 participants from across USC Annenberg programs, so register early to secure your preferred day and time.
 You must be logged in to Google with your USC email address to access the registration form.

 MCDO is offered year-round, in Fall, Spring and Summer semesters.
 Students are encouraged to complete the training in their first year at USC Annenberg.